 Her scholarship shows a deep understanding of First Amendment principles and doctrines.

-In 2009, President Barack Obama appointed her as Solicitor General of the United States, where she argued numerous cases before the U.S. Supreme Court, including the landmark campaign finance decision Citizens United v.
+In 2009, President Barack Obama appointed her as solicitor general of the United States, in which capacity she argued numerous cases before the U.S. Supreme Court, including the landmark campaign finance decision Citizens United v.
 Federal Elections Commission (2010).
 Then, in 2010, President Obama appointed her to the U.S. Supreme Court.
-The Senate confirmed her by a vote of 63 – 37.
+The Senate confirmed her by a vote of 63 to 37.